sajithshetty/SLAE32/README.md

 # SLAE32
-This is been created for completing the requirements of the SecurityTube Linux Assembly Expert certification
+This is been created for completing the requirements of the SecurityTube Linux Assembly Expert certification(32bit) Student ID: SLAE - 750